nasa/cumulus/docs/deployment/README.md

 :::caution

-In production environments, the API Gateway URLs must be replaced with CloudFront distributions to ensure Data In Transit compliance.
+In production environments, the API Gateway URLs must be replaced with CloudFront distributions using HTTPS connections to ensure Data In Transit compliance.

 :::